LibKey Nomad and Lean Library - Wright Library

 Lean Library

-Lean Library’s browser extension provides authorized users quick and simple access to online content purchased by Wright Library, similar to LibKey Nomad.
+Lean Library’s browser extension provides authorized users quick and simple access to online content purchased by Wright Library.
+It is similar to LibKey Nomad, but can connect you to e-books as well as articles.

 Download Lean Library, select Princeton Theological Seminary as your library (in the extension Settings), and it will automatically detect when you are on a website that contains library-provided content.